 - Legal proof of adequate accommodation (Proof of ownership, lease, rental agreement).
 Read more about housing options in Vienna here.

 - Document that shows your monthly rent or running costs of the accommodation.
-This information is usually included on your rental contract or agreement.
+This information is usually included in your rental contract or agreement.

 - Travel health insurance that is valid in Austria and covers all risks.
 An original letter from your insurance company confirming coverage in Austria is recommended.
-Please see an overview of possible health insurances on this link.
+Please see the Visa and Residence Permit Troubleshooter for information.
 Once in Vienna, CEU will provide health insurance for all students enrolled in full-time degree programs.

-- Proof of enough means of subsistence in Austria (e. g. scholarship, bank statement of the last two months, proof of regular payments made to the bank account).
-Persons under 24 years of age must prove a monthly income of at least EUR 515.30.
-Persons over 24 years of age must prove a monthly income of at least EUR 933.06.
+- Proof of enough means of subsistence in Austria (e. g. scholarship, bank statement of the last six months, proof of regular payments made to the bank account).
+Persons under 24 years of age must prove a monthly income of at least EUR 533.85.
+Persons over 24 years of age must prove a monthly income of at least EUR 966.65.
 Please make sure that the bank account is in your name.
+(If you have been awarded a monthly stipend as part of your CEU financial aid, you can deduct its amount from the required minimum monthly income.)

-- Statement of Financial Liability (Haftungserklärung) if stay in Austria is sponsored by someone residing in Austria.
+- Statement of Financial Liability/declaration of guarantee (Haftungserklärung) if stay in Austria is sponsored by someone residing in Austria.
 Please see further information on the government website if this applies to you.

 - Certificate of good conduct/Criminal Record with apostille, which is usually available at your local police station and should not be older than three months at the time of application.